shinanDev/ethical_ai_post_agent/posts/bias-in-nephrology-ai-tools.md

-Did you know your AI-powered nephrology tool could be making biased treatment recommendations?
-A significant 2025 study revealed that ChatGPT-4, a large language model extensively used in the medical field, exhibited disparities in its treatment suggestions, influenced by factors like race, gender, and age.

-Imagine a world where your diagnosis and treatment trajectory are influenced by your demographic profile rather than your unique medical condition.
-This isn't a hypothetical scenario — it's happening now, and it's a pressing issue we need to address.
-The impact is real, and it's affecting patient care outcomes across the globe.

-We, as AI practitioners and tech leaders, must take immediate action to rectify this bias.
-But it's not just about identifying and correcting the problem; it's about building AI systems that are inclusive and fair from the ground up.

-So, I pose this question to you: How are you ensuring that your AI tools are free from bias and are promoting diversity and inclusion?
-Share your strategies and let's learn from each other.
+As we accelerate into the era of AI, it's pivotal to remember that the models we build reflect the biases embedded in the data they learn from.
+A 2025 study involving ChatGPT-4, an AI tool commonly used in Nephrology, brought this issue into sharp focus.
+The study revealed significant disparities in treatment suggestions, with the AI showing bias based on race, gender, and age.
+The real-world impact of such biases is far-reaching, potentially influencing clinicians' decisions and thus patient outcomes.
+As AI practitioners and tech leaders, we must recognize and address these biases for the sake of fairness, equity, and the very credibility of our field.

+How can we better leverage diversity and inclusion principles to mitigate these biases in our AI models?
+Your experiences and insights are invaluable.

 Source: https://www.frontiersin.org/articles/10.3389/frai.2025.1525937